15 Questions to Ask Yourself Before Applying to a Job

 Identify the job description’s key skills, qualifications, and responsibilities.
 Then, match those to your most relevant experiences using similar language and keywords to ensure your resume gets past an ATS and into the hands of a hiring manager.

-However, don’t just try to match the keywords.
-Figure out what the employer needs from an ideal candidate and frame your qualifications around accomplishing them.
-In addition, include data that highlights your unique value and impact as an employee.
+Don’t, however, just try to match the keywords.
+Figure out what the employer needs from an ideal candidate, frame your qualifications around accomplishing them, and include data that highlights your unique value and impact as an employee.

-For example, imagine you’re applying to a digital sales manager position, which you have experience in.
+For example, if you’re applying for a digital sales manager position for which you have experience, instead of writing:

 You could write: